 Unfortunately, the factors above are difficult or impossible to change, however, there are many things that men can do to reduce or delay their risk of developing prostate cancer.
 Why is prostate cancer so common in the Western culture and much less so in Asia, and why when Asian men migrate to western countries the risk of prostate cancer increases over time?
 We believe the major risk factor is diet – foods that produce oxidative damage to DNA.
 What can you do about it to prevent or delay the onset of the disease?

-1. Eat fewer calories or exercise more so that you maintain a healthy weight.
+1. Eat fewer calories and exercise more so that you maintain a healthy weight.

 2. Try to keep the amount of fat you get from red meat and dairy products to a minimum.

 3. Watch your calcium intake.
 Do not take supplemental doses far above the recommended daily allowance.
-Some calcium is OK, but avoid taking more than 1,500 mg of calcium a day.
+Some calcium is OK, but avoid taking more than 1,200 mg per day.

-4. Eat more fish – evidence from several studies suggest that fish can help protect against prostate cancer because they have “good fat” particularly omega-3 fatty acids.
-Avoid trans fatty acids (found in margarine).
+4. Eat more fish – evidence from several studies suggest that fish can help protect against prostate cancer because they have “good fat,” particularly omega-3 fatty acids.
+Avoid trans fatty acids (for example, in margarine).

-5. Try to incorporate cooked tomatoes that are cooked with olive oil, which has also been shown to be beneficial, and cruciferous vegetables (like broccoli and cauliflower) into many of your weekly meals.
-Soy and green tea are also potential dietary components that may be helpful.
+5. Incorporate cooked tomatoes (prepared with olive oil), which may be beneficial, and cruciferous vegetables (like broccoli and cauliflower) into many of your weekly meals.
+Soy-based foods and green tea are also potential dietary components that may be helpful.

 6. Avoid smoking for many reasons.
 Drink alcohol in moderation, if at all.

-8. What about supplements?
-Avoid over-supplementation with megavitamins.
-Too many vitamins, especially folate, may “fuel the cancer”, and while a multivitamin is not likely to be harmful, if you follow a healthy diet with lots of fruits, vegetables, whole grains, fish, and healthy oils you likely do not even need a multivitamin.
-Ask your doctor about herbal supplements as some may harm you.
+8. Avoid over-supplementation with megavitamins.
+While a multivitamin is not likely to be harmful, you probably don’t need it if you follow a healthy diet with lots of fruits, vegetables, whole grains, fish, and healthy oils.
+Ask your doctor about herbal supplements as some may harm you or interfere with treatment.

 9. Relax and enjoy life.
 Reducing stress in the workplace and home will improve your survivorship and lead to a longer, happier life.